Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 1660 Ti should theoretically perform just a bit faster than the Radeon RX 480 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 1660 Ti should be a bit faster than the Radeon RX 480 in general. (explain)

-Texel RateThe Radeon RX 480 will be a little bit (more or less 12%) faster with regards to anisotropic filtering than the GeForce GTX 1660 Ti. (explain)
+Texel RateThe Radeon RX 480 is a small bit (approximately 12%) better at AF than the GeForce GTX 1660 Ti. (explain)

-Pixel RateThe GeForce GTX 1660 Ti will be much (about 101%) faster with regards to FSAA than the Radeon RX 480, and should be capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 1660 Ti should be much (more or less 101%) more effective at anti-aliasing than the Radeon RX 480, and also should be capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison